uf-reef-avl/multilauncher/README.md

 **Saving the Current List of Commands to a .txt File:** <a name="Saving the Current List of Commands to a txt File"/>

--From the MainWindow, click on the "Save Current Data to File" button and a FileDialog window will be displayed.
+-From the Main Window, click on the "Save Current Data to File" button and a FileDialog window will be displayed.
     Navigate to where you want your .csv to reside, give the file a name, and click "Save".

     Note about saving commands to a file: The application will only save the commands present in the currently selected tab to the .txt file.

+**Passwords and Using RSA Keys** <a name="Passwords and Using RSA Keys"/>

+**Password Window:** <a name="Password Window"/>

+-When the Password Window is displayed, the center will list all of the remote robots with a corresponding textfield
+    for password entry.

+-To continue all password fields must be filled (Passwords are not checked for correctness in this window).

+-Clicking the "Submit and Continue" button will submit the remote robots and password pairs back to the program for processing.

+**Generating RSA Keys:** <a name="Generating RSA Keys"/>

+-To search for a existing RSA Key on the your local machine click the "Find RSA Key" button to bring up a FileDialog window.
+    Navigate to where the existing RSA Key is then select and open the file to load its location into the Multilauncher.
+    The location of the RSA Key in use is denoted by the "Current RSA Key Path:" label.

+-To generate a new set of RSA keys click on the "Generate Key" button from the Main Window.
+This will bring up the
+    Password Window.
+After submitting the passwords for all the listed robots, the Generate RSA Key Window will be displayed.
+    Clicking on the "Generate Key" button will begin the process for creating a new private/public RSA Key pair and then push the public key to the remote machines.

+    Warning!: When generating the RSA Key the ownership of the ~/.ssh directory on the remote machine will be set to the remote user and the file permissions will be set to default.

+-The "Use RSA Key" checkbox is used when a RSA key has been successfully pushed to all the enabled remote machines
+    and allows the user to skip the password step for every launch.

 **Launching** <a name="Launching"/>

+-To launch only a single type/configuration of the listed robots click the "Launch Current Type" button.
+    This will launch all robots that share the type/configuration of the currently active tab in the Command Editor.

+-To launch the robot's ROSMASTER threads click the "Launch Masters" button.
+This will either bring up the
+    Password Window for processing passwords for each robot or if the "Use RSA Key" checkbox is currently checked the application will skip the Password Window and go straight into starting the ROSCORE Window.

--To launch all enabled robots of all types, click the "Launch All" button.
+-To launch all enabled robots of all types click the "Launch All" button.
-    This will either bring up the PasswordWindow for processing passwords for each robot or if the "Use RSA Key" checkbox is currently checked the application will skip the PasswordWindow and go straight into starting the LaunchWindow.
+    This will either bring up the Password Window for processing passwords for each robot or if the "Use RSA Key" checkbox is currently checked the application will skip the Password Window and go straight into starting the Launch Window.

--Please refer to the section Passwords and Using RSA Keys for more detailed information on the PasswordWindow and the RSA checkbox.
+-Please refer to the Passwords and Using RSA Keys section for more detailed information on the Password Window and the RSA checkbox.

-**Passwords and Using RSA KEYS** <a name="Passwords and Using RSA KEYS"/>

--The "Use RSA Key" checkbox is used when a RSA key has been successfully pushed to all the remote robots and allows the user
-    to skip entering in all robot passwords for every launch.

-**PasswordWindow:** <a name="PasswordWindow"/>

--When the PasswordWindow is displayed, the center will list all of the remote robots with a corresponding textfield
-    for password entry.

--To either launch the commands all password fields must be filled (Correct is optional).

--Clicking the "Launch the Command" button starts the process of remote SSH'ing and sending the commands to the robots.

-**GenerateRSAKeyWindow:** <a name="GenerateRSAKeyWindow"/>

--To generate a new set of RSA keys click on the "Generate Key" button from the MainWindow.

-    Warning!: When generating the RSA Key the ownership of the ~/.ssh directory on the remote machine will be set to the user and the file permissions will be set to default.

 <a name="Developer Tips"/>

 **Developer Tips**
 ------------------